OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/motivation/index.md

 First, we clone the repository.
 --8<-- "clone.md"

-Then, we import the template and initialize an instance.
+Next, we import the template and initialize an instance.

 ```shell linenums="1"
 # Add variable service template